edeneault/pyfe_capstone_hikingtrails/README.md

 # Capstone Project - University of Michigan - Coursera PYFE Specialization
 ## US Hiking Trails and Peak Elevations - Interactive Visualization with Maps using Bokeh

-In the context of a Capstone project for the *Python for Everybody Specialization*, this project is a practical application of the technologies learned through the specialization content.
-The project parameters prescribed are to design and create your own applications for data retrieval, processing, and visualization.
+Designed as a Capstone project for the *Python for Everybody Specialization* course series, this project sought to create an applications for data retrieval, processing, and visualization that highlighted many of the techniques and programing strategies learned throughout these courses.
+Specifically, this project developed a suite of programs to collect data on *United States Mainland hiking trails* and *Peak Elevations by State*.

-My project is a suite of programs that serve to collect data of the United States Mainland *hiking trails* and *Peak Elevations by State*, provide the user with the ability to search for the *Top Ten* trails defined by the entry of coordinates and search distance parameters.
-My programs are designed to give the user the ability to collect data for the hikingproject.com API, store them in an SQLite Database, clean and index the database, perform basic calculations based on the data and finally provide an *interactive map visualization* of the data collected using *Bokeh*.
+This suite of programs enables users to search for *Top Ten* trails as user-defined coordinates and distance parameters.
+These programs collect data from the *hikingproject.com* API, store them in an SQLite Database, clean and index the database, perform a basic analysis of the data , and provide an *interactive visualization map* of the data collected using *Bokeh*.

 <sup>Interactive Map</sup>
 ![ScreenShot](https://github.com/edeneault/pyfe_capstone_hikingtrails/blob/master/README.assets/README-Visual_screenshot_loadup.PNG)